Meet the 2025 Hosts

 Gabriel Hart

 Jennifer Lewis is a writer, editor, and publisher of Red Light Lit.
 Her debut short story collection, The New Low (Black Lawrence Press), was an SPD Bestseller.
 She is the winner of the Nomadic Press Bindle Award and The Los Angeles Review Flash Fiction Award.
-Her fiction has appeared in publications such as Cosmonauts Avenue, Midnight Breakfast, The Los Angeles Press, and CRAFT, among others.
-Additionally, her most recent nonfiction work has been featured in The Rumpus, The Creative Independent, and Alta Journal, where her piece “The High Desert’s Funkiest Art Gallery” won the Los Angeles Press Club’s 17th annual National Arts & Entertainment Journalism Award.
-She received her MFA in creative writing from San Francisco State University.
-Jennifer teaches at The Writing Salon in San Francisco.
+Her fiction has appeared in Cosmonauts Avenue, Midnight Breakfast, The Los Angeles Press, and CRAFT.
+Her nonfiction has been featured in The Rumpus, The Creative Independent, and Alta Journal, where her piece “The High Desert’s Funkiest Art Gallery” won the Los Angeles Press Club’s National Arts & Entertainment Journalism Award.
+She teaches at The Writing Salon.

 Katie Nartonis